Batch Processing & Chunking Workflows

 Neo4j transactions are atomic, but their resource consumption scales superlinearly with operation count.
 A single transaction executing hundreds of thousands of CREATE or MERGE statements accumulates undo logs, holds schema and data locks, and risks TransactionTimedOutError or heap exhaustion.
 The optimal batch size typically falls between 5,000 and 25,000 records per transaction, balancing network round-trip latency against checkpoint overhead.

 In Python, materializing entire datasets before ingestion defeats the purpose of streaming.
 Instead, use generator-based pagination to yield fixed-size windows directly into driver sessions.
-The itertools.batched utility (Python 3.12+) or a custom islice generator efficiently partitions iterators without intermediate list allocation.
+The itertools.islice approach (compatible with all Python 3.x versions) efficiently partitions iterators without intermediate list allocation.
 Each chunk executes inside a dedicated session.execute_write transaction, ensuring that a failure in batch N leaves batches 1 through N-1 intact.
 This isolation is critical when aligning ingestion with Relational Schema Mapping Strategies, where foreign key equivalents must be resolved incrementally without holding global locks.

 The loop below illustrates how each chunk maps to a single committed transaction.